Asalek/inception/srcs/README.md

-	docker build --tag <tag_name> .			: build an image with tag docker exec -it <container_name> bash	: run a container and return bash as CLI docker system prune -a					: delete all containers and images
+	docker build --tag <tag_name> .			: build an image with tag docker exec -it <container_name> bash	: run a container and return bash as CLI docker system prune -a					: delete all containers and images docker volume ls						: list all valume on the machine docker run -v marivm:/var/lib/mysql mariadb: create/bind a volume for mariadb docker volume create maria-vol			: create new volume